 evaluation (i.e., separate from split used for hyperparameter tuning).
 The downloaded datasets are recorded with different microphones in different environments, and thus, are not representative of the type of data I envision for the system.
-Therefore, in addition to these offline datasets, my co-authors and I also collect a real-world dataset of labelled audio from 6 environments over a one-week period using our sensing hardware.
+Therefore, in addition to these offline datasets, I also collected a real-world dataset of labelled audio from 6 environments over a one-week period using our sensing hardware.
 Specifically, the environments are: an apartment bathroom, an apartment kitchen, a bathroom, a fabrication workshop, an electronics workshop, and an office.

-For each environment, my co-authors and I selected 5-7 events of interest and recorded 5 20-second clips each of these events in use each day.
+For each environment, I selected 5-7 events of interest and recorded 5 20-second clips each of these events in use each day.
 Data collection was performed in a controlled setting when no other people were present in the environment.
 Mobile objects or actions that could be performed in different locations (e.g., speech, electric toothbrush) had their locations randomized across recording sessions.
 Meanwhile, the position and orientation of the recording device was kept constant across sessions.
 This data collection process was repeated for one week.
 In total, we collected 1295 audio clips (432 minutes) from this deployment, resulting in 26970 featurized samples.